Adult education

 Electrical Installation

 Electrical skills are a prerequisite for the installation of green technologies across many sectors and have therefore been classified as focused green skills courses.
-The West Midlands has historically high levels of adult participation in electrical installation courses and leads the way in all regions in this initiative.
-But learner numbers are plateauing.
-Predominantly, the offer consists of college based one, or two years, programmes.
-Colleges serve as the primary providers of adult electrical installation courses.
-Participation is reasonably distributed across the region, with over half the learners studying at Level 3.
-While there is a diverse representation across different age groups, there is a concerning gender disparity, with only 4% of female participants in electrical installation courses.
+The West Midlands has historically high levels of adult participation in electrical installation courses and leads the way in all regions in this initiative, but numbers declined by 1.8% in 2023/24 to 1,177.

 Energy & Utilities